 Investing can be intimating to first-time investors.
 But you don’t have to jump to the wagon straight away.

-If you are extremely conservative, you have the option to invest into Singapore Government Securities (SGS) or Singapore Treasury Bills (T-Bills), and the government has allowed Singaporeans to use funds from their SRS account to buy Singapore Savings Bonds (SSB) with effect from December 2018.
+If you are extremely conservative, you have the option to invest in Singapore Government Securities (SGS) or Singapore Treasury Bills (T-Bills), and the government has allowed Singaporeans to use funds from their SRS account to buy Singapore Savings Bonds (SSB) with effect from December 2018.

-- The return is very low because the Singapore government enjoys AAA credit rating
+- The return was very low given the low-interest rate environment and AAA credit rating of the Singapore government.